Supremekirb/Judd/README.md

 * Create in-app events
 * Create channels for each team
-  * It *does* create roles for each time and assign them automatically
+  * It *does* create roles for each team and assign them automatically
   * Therefore, you can configure team channels based on these roles